Home

 Comments:

-In the last decade or so, Full Split Bands (FSB) has become a very important modifier to Mercury dime values.
+In the last 25 years, Full Split Bands (FSB) has become a very important modifier to Mercury dime values.
 True FSB Mercs nearly always command a hefty premium over non-FSB examples of similar MS grade.

 Never buy a 1916-D from a questionable source.
 As is the case with many US coins in high demand, dishonest individuals have cheated the system by altering other Mercs to resemble this rare dime.